-Trent Smith joined the University of Otago as senior lecturer in July 2011.
-Prior to this, he held academic positions at Washington State University (USA); the University of California, Los Angeles (USA); and the University of Bonn (Germany).
+Prior to joining the University of Otago in 2011, Trent held academic positions at Washington State University (USA); the University of California, Los Angeles (USA); and the University of Bonn (Germany).
 Trent’s research interests are broadly interdisciplinary, applying economic methods in biological perspective to better understand behavioural phenomena that would seem to violate the economist’s conventional presumptions of rationality and full information.
 His published research has focussed in particular on dietary choice, obesity, addiction, economic insecurity, and mass marketing.

 Take a look at Trent's publications below:

 "Is Behavioural Economics Ready to Save the World?," 2016, The Lancet Diabetes & Endocrinology, 4(12), 982.

 "Smart food policies for obesity prevention," (with C. Hawkes, J. Jewell, J. Wardle, R.A.
 Hammond, S. Friel, A.M.
 Thow, and J. Kain), 2015, The Lancet (published online February 2015).

 “The Economics of Information, Deep Capture, and the Obesity Debate,” (with A. Tasnádi), 2014, American Journal of Agricultural Economics, 96(2), 533–541.

 “Effects of Household Composition and Income Security on Body Weight in Working-Age Men,” (with M. Barnes and J. Yoder), 2013, Obesity, 21(9), E483–E489.

 “Quality Uncertainty as Resolution of the Bertrand Paradox,” (with A. Tasnádi and A. Hanks), 2012, Pacific Economic Review, 17(5), 687–692.